dotn8/git-untracker/README.md

     TheProject/App.config

 Jim would then commit this file and push it to the central repository.
 Ellie would pull that change down.
 Now, they can make changes to `App.config` and git will never commit those changes.
 They don't have to worry about `App.config` conflicts anymore.

+Whenever Jim or Ellie want to make a change to the committed version of the file, they can temporarily track the file (see the FAQ), revert uncommitted changes (like this: `git checkout App.config`), change the file, commit it, and then untrack the file again manually (see the FAQ).
+This way they can have an `App.config` that is a **template** to be filled out by a developer on a fresh clone.

+Also, Jim and Ellie design the committed `App.config` so that if a developer *doesn't* customize it to his or her environment, the program will immediately crash.
+This way, their configuration is designed to never fail silently (the program crashes if they haven't customized `App.config`) and follow the principle of least surprise (the program does not commit the customized `App.config`).

 Note: the purpose of this use case is not to justify this software.
 It's to describe a simple problem and solution that potential users can identify with.